Your Property. Our Priority.

 These pests are blind and do not come out into the open.
 Workers are generally only seen when infested areas (like the inside of walls) are torn apart.
 When this happens, you won’t see them for long because they’ll scurry away in an attempt to get into a dark, moist area.

-These are just a few examples of termite types.
 The fact is that carpenter ants and termites have multiple life stages as well as multiple member groups, including:

 • Queens